 Abby Monroe, '17

-My name is Abby Monroe and I am a senior psychology major here at Roberts Wesleyan College.
+My name is Abby Monroe and I am a senior psychology major here at Roberts Wesleyan University.
 I started my freshman year at Roberts in August of 2013, and although I had decided that I wanted to be a psychology major from the start, I had no idea what I wanted to do with a psychology degree.
 By the start of my sophomore year, I was beginning to wonder if psychology was really my calling, I loved the major and I loved all of the professors, but I still had no idea what I wanted to actually do when I graduated.
 Through prayer I felt as though God was telling me to just stay put and wait.
 In the Fall 2014 semester, I took Psychology of Learning and Behavior, with Dr. Julia Grimm.
 To this day, that class has been one of my favorite classes that I have ever taken, and it was through that class that I began to seriously consider school psychology as a possible career interest.

-Since that semester, I have stuck with the Roberts Wesleyan College Psychology Department program, and I have never looked back.
+Since that semester, I have stuck with the Roberts Wesleyan University Psychology Department program, and I have never looked back.
 I have learned so much about the mind: its functions, how it works, what it’s influenced by, how it influences our behaviors (and how our behaviors can influence our mind), as well as how powerful and fragile it is.
-Beyond that however, I have also learned how the study of people, the study of the mind, and the study of our communities not only applies to the world around us, but also applies to faith in Jesus Christ... and how our faith applies to Psychology.
+Beyond that, however, I have also learned how the study of people, the study of the mind, and the study of our communities not only applies to the world around us but also applies to faith in Jesus Christ... and how our faith applies to Psychology.

 Alexis Bauer, '15

 Starting in the unit was challenging at first.
 I was placed in a residential unit of 9 girls with severe mental illness and trauma history.
-It was culture shock for me in the beginning.
+It was a culture shock for me in the beginning.
 There are just some things the textbooks can never really teach you, you just have to see it for yourself.
 The stories were heartbreaking; the girls were hurting and in deep need of love and attachment, despite their behavior that sometimes said otherwise.
-After the first few days there, I adjusted to the environment and the girls started winning me over.
+After the first few days there, I adjusted to the environment, and the girls started winning me over.
 I fell in love with the genuineness of this environment.
-There were no fake faces here, it was a safe place for the girls to feel how they were feeling, and ask for support when it was needed.
+There were no fake faces here, it was a safe place for the girls to feel how they were feeling and ask for support when it was needed.

 Days in the unit were not always easy.
-I did witness some crisis situations, and there were a lot of days I left emotionally drained, but all in all being here was an excellent first experience in the field.
+I did witness some crisis situations, and there were a lot of days I left emotionally drained, but all in all, being here was an excellent first experience in the field.
 As my internship hours came closer and closer to ending, I still felt there was so much more to be learned here, and I was surprised by how much I enjoyed the clinical setting.
 There are so many staff members that have had years of experience in the field.
 They served as inspiring role models for me, especially when it came to crisis situations where difficult decisions had to be made.
-I talked to my supervisor about this and she mentioned there was an opening in the unit.
-Since then I have been hired on staff as a Youth Care Professional and will be starting there after graduation.
-I highly recommend this internship for anyone interested in exploring clinical work.
+I talked to my supervisor about this, and she mentioned there was an opening in the unit.
+Since then, I have been hired on staff as a Youth Care Professional and will be starting there after graduation.
+I highly recommend this internship to anyone interested in exploring clinical work.

 Corey Phillips, '13

 Three weeks into the clinical psychology Ph.
-D program at the University of Nevada-Las Vegas (UNLV), I am feeling the heat--and I don't mean the triple digit temperatures (only a slight climate change from North Chili).
-Though I thought the time management skills I learned playing volleyball at Roberts would serve me well in graduate school, each night when I get home I wonder why there are not a few more hours in the day.
+D program at the University of Nevada-Las Vegas (UNLV), I am feeling the heat--and I don't mean the triple-digit temperatures (only a slight climate change from North Chili).
+Though I thought the time management skills I learned playing volleyball at Roberts would serve me well in graduate school, each night when I get home, I wonder why there are not a few more hours in the day.
 It is taking some time to adjust to the multiple pulls of the scientist-practitioner model, but the program does not wait.
 I am already working on multiple publications, doing clinical work on an RCT, and taking four classes.
 The workload is intense, and the expectations are so much different than in undergraduate coursework, but I am so happy to be in a program where I am able to integrate my passion for athletics into my clinical curriculum.
 I already have a great deal of support for my research ideas surrounding interventions with injured athletes and improving return-to-sport outcomes.
 Despite the support, the shock of what the clinical Ph.
 D program demands is renewed each day.
 I find myself facing the constant creeping fear that someone will point at me one day and say, "What are you doing here, imposter?"
 I hear that those thoughts are pretty common amongst my fellow clinicians-in-training.
-Despite the stresses, each day I find that the foundation I learned in the psychology department at Roberts Wesleyan College provided me with all the stepping stones I need to begin this dimension of my professional training.
+Despite the stresses, each day, I find that the foundation I learned in the psychology department at Roberts Wesleyan University provided me with all the stepping stones I need to begin this dimension of my professional training.
 Assessment with Dr. Repass gave me the basics of the WISC and other assessment tools (which I am already preparing to administer), counseling with Dr. Aube provided me with a valuable clinical foundation, Dr. Bassett passed on the essentials of research, and Dr. Grimm provided priceless guidance in the application and preparation process.
 I am very thankful for the lessons I learned and for the individuals who shaped my path.